 Along with a higher price tag, two family houses also tend to come with…

-We hope these pros and cons will help you understand if owning a two family home is right for you!
-Fellow house hackers, what have I missed?
+We hope these pros and cons will help you understand if owning a house hack is right for you!